minnojs/tutorials-minnojs/sequencer/readme.md

 See if you can add another message to this sequence, labeled "Task 2".
 Hint: elements in an array must be separated by commas.

-Assuming you addded "Task 2" you now a simple sequence of (two) tasks.
+Assuming you addded "Task 2" you now have a simple sequence of (two) tasks.
+You can see a similar example in **Study 1**.
-They will be activated sequentially.
+The tasks will be activated sequentially.
 But what if you want to randomize the order in which they appear?
 The next section addresses exactly that question.